tfgg/yournextmep/_candidates/eu2014/ukip/otto-inglis.md

 person: otto-inglis
 region: scotland
 party: ukip
-title: Scotland - UKIP - Otto Inglis
+title: Otto Inglis is running for MEP in Scotland for UKIP
 incumbent: false
 ---